Dre Campbell Farm

 6. Neem Oil

-To use neem oil for sooty mold, mix 2 tablespoons of the oil with a tablespoon of liquid soap in a gallon of water.
+To use neem oil for sooty mold, mix two tablespoons of the oil with a tablespoon of liquid soap in a gallon of water.
 Next, add it to a spray bottle and spray it on the affected plants.

-7. Trim Off Affected Foliage
+7. Trim Affected Foliage

-By doing this, you’re removing the infected areas, preventing the infection from spreading to other parts of the plant.
+The next thing you should do is trim off any damaged foliage.
+This removes the infected areas, preventing the infection from spreading to other parts of the plant.

 Also, be sure to discard any trimmed foliage properly so that the mold doesn’t spread to other parts of your garden.